What is Auto GAP Insurance and Should I Get It?

 - Your car is worth more than what you owe on it.
 Standard auto insurance will pay whatever the car was worth at the exact time that it was in a crash.
 If your car was worth $10,000 and you owe less, you’d already be covered; you would owe nothing and have some money in your pocket.
 Again, you can use an industry guide like NADAguides or KBB to look up the value of your car.
 To know how much you owe, you can call your lender.

-How can you get the best deal on auto GAP insurance?
+How can you get your best deal on auto GAP insurance?

-The best way to get the best deal on auto GAP insurance is to shop around for it.
+One of the best ways to get your best deal on auto GAP insurance is to shop around for it.
 You don’t have to buy it at the dealership.
 If a dealership tries to sell auto GAP to you for $600 and you tell them you know you can get it for $300 elsewhere, the salesperson may drop the price to match.

 Who sells auto GAP?